KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 How to give your Python code to someone else
 Russell Keith-Magee
 Grand Ballroom B

+How many spoons does your environment cost: Feat. demos breaking and the human element of your broken env Dawn Wages
+Room 104AB

 What's so hard about writing a type checker?
 A tour of ty